deepthibhimanapati/Credit-risk-model/README.md

 The dataset used in this project contains customer credit information, which includes various financial attributes.
 Key features include:

-TARGET: The binary target variable where 1 represents a customer defaulting on the loan and 0 represents no default.
+TARGET: The binary target variable where 1 represents a customer defaulting on the loan and 0 represents no default;
-DerogCnt: Count of derogatory records on file.
+DerogCnt: Count of derogatory records on file;
-CollectCnt: Number of collection records.
+CollectCnt: Number of collection records;
-BanruptcyInd: Indicator for whether the customer has filed for bankruptcy.
+BanruptcyInd: Indicator for whether the customer has filed for bankruptcy;
-InqCnt06: Number of credit inquiries in the last 6 months.
+InqCnt06: Number of credit inquiries in the last 6 months;
-TLDel3060Cnt24: Count of 30-60 days delinquent payments over the last 24 months.
+TLDel3060Cnt24: Count of 30-60 days delinquent payments over the last 24 months;
-TLDel90Cnt24: Count of 90+ days delinquent payments in the last 24 months.
+TLDel90Cnt24: Count of 90+ days delinquent payments in the last 24 months;
 The dataset consists of several additional features related to customer credit behavior and history, which are crucial for predicting creditworthiness.

 **Methods Applied**